fsprojects/FAKE/docs/guide/core-process.md

 // Parse output?
 ```

-But even better you can make the 'process-call' type safe for others, by parsing the output:
+But even better you can make the `process-call` type safe for others, by parsing the output:

 ```fsharp
 type MySafeOutput = // ...
 let parseOutput (r:ProcessResult<ProcessOutput>) : MySafeOutput =
     // use r.Result.Output, r.ExitCode and create MySafeOutput